Two Crossings of the San Antonio & Aransas Pass and the St. Louis, Brownsville & Mexico railroads in the Lower Rio Grande Valley

 west to Monte Christo in 1957.
 This should have eliminated the need for Tower

-149, but as shown above, SP did not officially take the plant out of service
+149, but as shown above, SP did not take the plant out of service

 until 1964.
-MP still had tracks into Faysville until 1964 and it's possible they
+MP still had tracks into Faysville until 1964, so it's likely MP

-left the rails intact west of Faysville should the line need to be reactivated.
+left the rails intact farther west past Tower 149 should the line need to be reactivated.

-along with the eight miles from Faysville to Edinburg.
-This might have affected the decision to
+along with the eight miles from Faysville south to Edinburg.
+This undoubtedly

-south of Faysville eliminated the need for Tower 145 (and it was presumably
+south of Faysville eliminated the need for Tower 145 and it was probably

-decommissioned at this time), but MP continued to serve Edinburg via the
+decommissioned at that time.
+MP continued to serve Edinburg via the short

-line from McAllen north to Edinburg remains in service by Rio Valley Switching
+SP's 12-mile line from McAllen north to Edinburg remains in service by Rio

 Above: This

-annotated satellite image of the Tower 145 crossing shows the historic location
+annotated Google Earth image of the Tower 145 crossing shows the historic location

 of the main lines and nearby support tracks.
 All of these tracks have been

-this May, 2019 photo of a concrete pedestal with steel inserts that sits at the
+this May, 2019 photo of a concrete pedestal with steel inserts at the site of

 When Noe Gutierrez traveled to Edinburg in May 2019, he stopped in the Faysville area to take a look at the site of Tower 149.
 Noe describes his visit: